-Agencies which have not previously been awarded a Workforce Investment Act or WIOA contact but have managed other federal, state, local and/or private funds to deliver a similar program design or have relevant experience and expertise connecting youth to career pathways, are encouraged to apply.
-The RWDB is committed to equal opportunity in its contracting process.
+Agencies which have not previously been awarded a Workforce Innovation and Opportunity Act or WIOA contract but have managed other federal, state, local and/or private funds to deliver a similar program design or have relevant experience and expertise connecting youth to career pathways, are encouraged to apply.
+The LWDB is committed to equal opportunity in its contracting process.